ckamps/2232-defiance/content/01-the-property.md

 * Bobcats
 * Foxes

-## Property History
+## History

 In the early 1900s, the lower land of the property was the site of the Femme Osage Hunting and Fishing Club.
 Also known as the Finney Club.
+The club was one of many situated along the creeks and rivers of the St Louis region.

 {{< image src="img/finney/finney-map.png" wrapper="col mx-auto" caption="Finney Club House on survey map from early 1900s" class="rounded" >}}
 {{< image src="img/finney/finney-panorama.jpeg" ratio="21x9" wrapper="col mx-auto" caption="The Finney Club in the lower land - 1917" class="rounded" >}}